quarkiverse/quarkus-couchbase/README.md

 This extension is currently in beta status.
 It supports:

 - Dependency injecting a Couchbase `Cluster`.
+- Connecting to a cluster using TLS in native mode (either with the packaged Capella certificate, or a path to a custom one specified with `quarkus.couchbase.security.trustCertificate`)
 - Configuring the Cluster through `application.properties`.
 Currently, a minimal set of configuration options is provided.
 - A dev service that starts a Couchbase server in a Docker container.
 With this you can develop your Quarkus app without having to install Couchbase on your machine.
 - GraalVM/Mandrel/native-image.